 So, without further ado, let’s dive right in.

-There are two forms of diabetes that can occur in dogs.
+Two forms of diabetes can occur in dogs.

-- Diabetes insipidus, which is the body’s failure to regulate water content, is rare in dogs.
+- Diabetes insipidus, the body’s failure to regulate water content, is rare in dogs.

-- Diabetes mellitus is more common in dogs and even more common in certain breeds and/or when they are over 5 yrs old.
+- Diabetes mellitus is more common in dogs and even more common in certain breeds when they are over five years old.

 It is not very common for puppies to inherit the congenital form.